 Answer: A lot.
 A whole bunch of a lot.

 When the Guentberg press was invented in the mid-1400s, it made information accessible to the masses.
 The technology made sharing uncensored ideas with your neighbors, the village down the road, or even the world, possible.

 Before the Gutenberg press, only the rich could afford books and manuscripts.
-In fact, books were so rare that the church you attended would even have a copy of the Bible under its roof.
+In fact, books were so rare that the church you attended might NOT even have a copy of the Bible under its roof.

 According to a web article posted by the University of Texas, it’s estimated you could only find around 30,000 books in all of Europe before the Gutenberg press.
 Fifty years later, 10 to 12 million books circulated throughout Europe.